g-hurst/Internet-Video-Delivery/directions/README.md

 Two factors very important to users are the quality of the video and the rebuffer rate.
 Ideally, your algorithm will pick the highest quality chunks it can while also avoiding rebuffering as much as possible.

 Additionally, users are worried about the overall variation in quality.
 Imagine watching a video that changes quality every three seconds-- annoying!
 Therefore, there are three variables to optimize when building your algorithm:

-Maximize overall chunk quality.
+1. Maximize overall chunk quality.
 Give the user the highest quality video possible.

-Minimize rebuffer time.
+2. Minimize rebuffer time.
 Don’t have the user waiting while the next chunk is fetched (alternatively, “keep the client buffer > 0 seconds at all times”)

-Minimize quality variation.
+3. Minimize quality variation.
 Give the user a consistent viewing experience.

 The relative importance of these three metrics is controlled by three coefficients: The quality coefficient, variation coefficient, and rebuffer coefficient.
 If a user is very interested in one aspect, the corresponding coefficient will be higher: e.g. a user interested in quality will have a high-quality coefficient.

 Overall user Quality of Experience (QoE) for viewing one video is calculated as follows:
+$$QoE=[(Qual Coef )(Total Chunk Qual )−(Var Coef )(Total Quality Var )−(Rebuff Coef )(Rebuff Time )]¿(Video Length) $$

 Additionally, many papers consider join latency, or the time between a user starting the video and the first chunk arriving.
 In our simulator, we consider join latency as rebuffering time.